detectRecog/CCPD/README.md

 ## Training instructions

-Input parameters are well commented in python codes.
+Input parameters are well commented in python codes(python2/3 are both ok, the version of pytorch should be >= 0.3).
 You can increase the batchSize as long as enough GPU memory is available.